obaraelijah/A-static-site-generator/README.md

 This is a simple static-site generator implemented in Python.
 It takes a folder containing Markdown pages and produces a website.
 ## Features
-- Convert Markdown files to HTML pages.
+- Converts Markdown files to HTML pages.

 - Use different templates for different types of pages eg. homepage.